-How to stay up to date on terrible news without burning out
+How to stay up-to-date on terrible news without burning out

 Look for signs that your anxiety has become serious.
 Are you in a constant state of anxiety, with your heart racing faster than normal most of the time or a sense of panic that doesn’t go away?
 Is your anxiety impacting your sleep patterns, diet or basic ability to take care of yourself?
 Is it hurting your work or affecting your relationships?
 If so, it’s time to ask for help.
 You can start by talking to trusted friends or family members, then finding a professional therapist through your insurance, your work or local organizations.
 The Anxiety and Depression Association of America has some resources on its site.

-“It’s okay to seek help,” says Choi.
+“It’s okay to seek help,” Choi says.
 “It’s not a sign of weakness.”